 Metrics to Look for

-Buying an expired or deleted domain with a solid Page Rank is obviously in your best interest.
-The older the domain the more likely it is to have a decent page rank.
-However, the way to determine the age of an expired domain can be tricky.
+Buying expiring domains or a deleted domain with a solid Page Rank is obviously in your best interest.
+The older the domain, the more likely it is to have a decent page rank.
+However, determining the age of an expired domain can be tricky.

-Sometimes domains have been registered but had no websites created, meaning the date of registration may not matter to some search engines.
-These will not be worth any more than a brand new domain.
+Sometimes, domains have been registered but had no websites created, meaning the registration date may not matter to some search engines.
+These will not be worth any more than a brand-new domain.

 Citation Flow and Trust Flow